colehanan1/FlyBehaviorScoring/README.md

   and log the skipped column.
 Pass ``--frame-column frame`` to reinstate the block checks when working with these alternate schemas.

+  Only trials present in the labels CSV are streamed.
+Rows without labels are dropped up front so aggregation and caching operate on fully annotated data.
+  To debug unexpected omissions, rerun ``prepare`` with ``--keep-missing-labels`` to surface a validation error listing the offending keys.

 - **Regenerate the geometry cache without touching disk** by using ``--dry-run`` together with ``--cache-parquet``; the CLI will validate inputs and report chunk-level statistics without writing artifacts.
 The parquet features rely on